Saif Ali Khan: Rise to prominence and Commercial Success (2001–2004)

-In an attempt to avoid typecasting and broaden his range as an actor, Khan starred as Karan Singh Rathod in the thriller Ek Hasina Thi (2004), a character he described as "a Charles Sobhraj-meets-James Bond kind of a guy".
-The film (which marked the debut of Sriram Raghavan) tells the story of a young woman (played by Urmila Matondkar) who meets with Khan's character, and is subsequently arrested for having links with the underworld.
-When Khan was initially offered the project, he was unable to do it due to his busy schedule.
-However, he agreed when Raghavan approached him for the second time, and in preparation for the role, exercised extensively for six months to achieve the physical requirements of his character.
-Upon release, the film was positively received by critics, with Khan's performing earning praise.
-Film critic Anupama Chopra wrote that Khan gave "an accomplished performance", whilst The Deccan Herald opined that he was successful in "break[ing] out of the cool dude stereotype" and "hold[ing] his own in a movie that is completely Matondkar's."
+In an attempt to avoid typecasting and broaden his range as an actor, Khan starred as Karan Singh Rathod in the 2004 thriller Ek Hasina Thi, a character he described as "a Charles Sobhraj-meets-James Bond kind of a guy".
+The film (which marked the debut of Sriram Raghavan) tells the story of a young woman (played by Urmila Matondkar) who meets Khan's character and is subsequently arrested for having links with the underworld.
+When Khan was initially offered the project, he was unable to commit due to his busy schedule.
+However, he agreed when Raghavan approached him for the second time, and in preparation for the role, exercised extensively for six months to achieve the physical attributes of his character.
+Upon release, the film was positively received by critics, with Khan's performance earning praise.
+Film critic Anupama Chopra wrote that Khan gave "an accomplished performance", while The Deccan Herald opined that he was successful in "break[ing] out of the cool dude stereotype" and "hold[ing] his own in a movie that is completely Matondkar's."
 For his performance, Khan received nominations at the Screen, Zee Cine and IIFA ceremonies.

-For his next release, Khan featured in a starring role opposite Rani Mukerji in Kunal Kohli's Hum Tum, a romantic comedy about two headstrong individuals who meet at different stages of their lives.
+For his next release, Khan starred opposite Rani Mukerji in Kunal Kohli's Hum Tum, a romantic comedy about two headstrong individuals meeting at different stages of their lives.
 He was cast in the role of Karan Kapoor (a young cartoonist and womanizer) after Aamir Khan was unable to do the film; Kohli said, "I realised that the role needed a younger man [...] someone who could present a more youthful picture.
 Saif has this unique quality, he can play a 21-year old as well as a 29-year old and was ideal for [the film]."
-With a worldwide revenue of ₹426 million, the film proved one of the biggest commercial successes of the year and Khan's first success in which he played the sole male lead.
-Rediff.com wrote about his performance: "Saif reprises his urbane self from Dil Chahta Hai and Kal Ho Naa Ho, peppering it with occasional fits of introspection and angst, and marking himself as an actor whose time has come."
+With worldwide revenue of ₹426 million, the film proved one of the biggest commercial successes of the year and Khan's first success in which he played the sole male lead.
+Rediff.com wrote of his performance: "Saif reprises his urbane self from Dil Chahta Hai and Kal Ho Naa Ho, peppering it with occasional fits of introspection and angst, and marking himself as an actor whose time has come."
 He won the Filmfare Award for Best Performance in a Comic Role, in addition to his first nomination for the Filmfare Award for Best Actor, and was conferred the National Film Award for Best Actor at the 52nd National Film Awards amid much controversy.
 It marked the beginning of his work with Yash Raj Films, one of the largest production houses in Bollywood.
-In 2004, Khan began dating model Rosa Catalano whom he separated with three years later.
+In 2004, Khan began dating model Rosa Catalano; they separated three years later.